jj1bdx/oueees-201906-public/part3/part3.md

 * Redundancy: keeping backup units ready
 * Fault tolerance: keeping systems running even the components fail
-* Resilience by failing fast: early detection of failures and invocation of the recovery procedu res
+* Resilience by failing fast: early detection of failures and invocation of the recovery procedures

 ---